aydinmillioglu/P.I.-Works-Applications/README.md

 >  ### Upper Bar
 >  -------------
 >  This bar is on the top of the screen and have three actions.
+New User button and Disabled User Display Check Box are on the left side and Save User Button is on the right side.
 >
 >>  #### New User Button
 >>   It is a button that clears the screen.